datacarpentry/image-processing/_episodes/05-creating-histograms.md

 loads up the `pyplot` library, and gives it a shorter name, `plt`.

-Next, we use the `skimage.io.imread()` function to load our image.
+Next, we use the `iio.imread()` function to load our image.
-The first parameter to `skimage.io.imread()` is the filename of the image.
+The first parameter to `iio.imread()` is the filename of the image.
 The second parameter `as_gray` instructs the function to transform the image into grayscale with a value range from 0 to 1 while loading the image.
 We will keep working with images in the value range 0 to 1 in this lesson.
 Remember that we can transform an image back to the range 0 to 255 with the function `skimage.util.img_as_ubyte`.

-Skimage does not provide a special function to compute histograms, but we can use the function `np.histogram` instead:
+We now use the function `np.histogram` to compute the histogram of our image which, after all, is just a NumPy array:

 ~~~
 # create the histogram